 Also among the three projects selected for development are the Aaron Jafferis-Byron Au Yong musical Stuck Elevator and The Debate Society's Untitled Worlds Fair Play, both of which were part of the early spring Sundance Lab at Banff.

-Kron (Well, In the Wake) and Tesori (Caroline, or Change; Shrek; Thoroughly Modern Millie) will be writers in residence with Fun Home, which has been adapted from the graphic novel by Alison Bechdel.
+Kron ( Well, In the Wake) and Tesori ( Caroline, or Change; Shrek; Thoroughly Modern Millie) will be writers in residence with Fun Home, which has been adapted from the graphic novel by Alison Bechdel.
 It was previously developed during the 2009 Ojai Playwrights Festival.

 The Fun Home experience is summed up by a statement from Bechdel's character: "My father and I grew up in the same small Pennsylvania town and he was gay and I was gay and he killed himself and I became a lesbian cartoonist."
 According to Sundance notes, "The title refers to the family business, the Bechdel Funeral Home, and charts Alison's quest to come to terms with her father's life and death by painstakingly reconstructing their shared but unspoken bond."

+Stuck Elevator has music by Yong and a book by Jafferis.
+Chay Yew will direct the musical that is performed in both Mandarin and English.
 "Based on the true story of an undocumented immigrant who survived 81 hours in a Bronx elevator, this comic-rap-scrap-metal-music-theatre work follows Guang's increasingly fantastic attempts to escape a 4' x 6' x 8' metal box.
 As he climbs into memories, nightmares, and impossible futures, he is cooked into a morsel of Orange Beef and mugged by a bursting bladder.
 Taking charge, Guang transforms into Takeout Man, battles his prison guard, flies paper airplane menu letters to his family, and leads an army of bicycle deliverymen.
 Suspended between the upward mobility of the American dream and the downward plunge into an empty abyss, Stuck Elevator travels between refuge/prison, freedom/safety, and voice/silence for our superhero," Sundance explains.

 The Debate Society's Untitled World's Fair Play, is written and performed by Hannah Bos and Paul Thureen, with direction by Oliver Butler, who helped develop the piece.